 Whimsical and peripatetic like the man himself, this is a moving and fitting tribute to a larger than life creative and a leading light in the global documentary community.

-This one-off online screening will be followed by Q&A with the film's director Mira Burt-Wintonick, hosted by festival director and documentary filmmaker Heather Croall.
+This online screening will be followed by Q&A with the film's director Mira Burt-Wintonick, hosted by festival director and documentary filmmaker Heather Croall.
 To join live, and put your question to the director, tune into the film + Q&A at 7pm on Thursday 28th January.
 Or watch both in a recorded form until 11pm on Saturday 30th January.